natedaniels42/tamagotchi/README.md

 # Tamagotchi

-This is a game based on the pocket keychain game developed in the 90's.
+Tamagotchi is a game based on the pocket keychain game developed in the 90's.
 In the game you have to care for a digital pet.
 If you neglect any of it's basic needs it dies.
+This is an updated version of that game.

 ## User Stories